The Vascular Bridge: Why Managing Liver Pressure Protects Your Brain

 Unlocking Brain Potential: Surprising Links Between Liver and Neurology

-Introduction: The 48-Hour Window
+Introduction: The Critical 48-Hour Window

-3D visualization of a TIA
+3D visualization of a TIA highlighting a temporary blood clot blocking cerebral blood flow

 The Connection: Liver, Heart, and Brain